What is Lymphedema?

 Severity of lymphedema ranges from mild to severe.

-Swelling will appear in the affected area.
-You may feel heaviness and discomfort in the region.
+Swelling will begin to appear.
+You may feel heaviness and discomfort in the affected area.
 When the swollen arm or leg is elevated, swelling will reduce.

 Swelling is present in the affected area.
 Skin is thick/hard to palpation.
 Skin will indent with deep pressure (pitting).